Retentions, deductibles & excesses explained

 Retentions

-A “retention” specifies what proportion of loss (subject of the indemnity under the policy) the insured will need pay before the insurer’s liability under the policy is triggered.
+A “retention” specifies what proportion of loss (subject of the indemnity under the policy) the insured will need to pay before the insurer’s liability under the policy is triggered.
 In other words, the insured is required to pay the amount of the retention towards any loss or damage before the insurer’s liability under the policy is enlivened.

 If the insured cannot pay the amount of the retention, then the insurer will not be obliged to pay anything towards the loss.
 Another way of thinking of a “Retention” is that the insured “retains” or “self—insures” some of the risk.